deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 First step is being informed, second step to inform others who are willing to listen..

 Don't be scared be prepared

+Humans have opened gates to the hell

+God has given us 2 ears and 1 mouth, so you must use those in proportion i.e. 2/3rd listen 1/3 talk